Aleksandr Selikhov

-Aleksandr Aleksandrovich Selikhov (Александр Александрович Селихов; born 7 April 1994) is a Russian football player who plays as a goalkeeper for Spartak Moscow and the Russian national football team.
+Aleksandr Aleksandrovich Selikhov (Александр Александрович Селихов; born 7 April 1994) is a Russian football player who plays as a goalkeeper for Ural Yekaterinburg and the Russian national football team.

 Club career

 FC Oryol

 He made his debut in the Russian Second Division for Rusichi Oryol on 29 May 2012 in a game against FC Kaluga.

 Amkar Perm

 After a loan spell with Russian Football Premier League club Amkar Perm, in July 2014 he signed 2-year deal for Amkar.
 He made his Russian Football Premier League debut for Amkar in a game against FC Rostov on 28 August 2015 when the first two goalkeeping choices for Amkar, Roman Gerus and Dmitri Khomich were injured.

 Spartak Moscow

 On 22 November 2016, he signed a contract with Spartak Moscow that began on 6 December 2016, he continued to play for Amkar until that date.
 Following injury to Artem Rebrov in September 2017 during a UEFA Champions League 1-1 home match against Liverpool, Selikhov impressed with his performances and became the first choice goalkeeper for the remainder of the season.

 In May 2018, Selikhov was injured, forcing him to lose his place in the starting 11 and also miss out on the inclusion to the Russia national team's final squad for the 2018 FIFA World Cup.
 After completing his recovery, he became only a second choice to Aleksandr Maksimenko and at times plated for the reserve team.
-Maksimienko remained a starter until a streak of unsatisfactory performances and was replaced by Selikhov in October 2021.
+Maksimenko remained a starter until a streak of unsatisfactory performances and was replaced by Selikhov in October 2021.

 On 9 December 2021, Selikhov saved a stoppage time penalty to keep his side 0-1 up against Legia Warsaw and at the top of the Europa league group, which was so close that even a tie would result in Spartak's elimination.

 On 14 October 2022, Selikhov extended his contract with Spartak until the end of the 2024–25 season, with an automatic one-year extension clause if certain conditions are met.
+He has since been the joint-first choice goalkeeper along with Maksimenko.

+On 22 October 2024, Selikhov marked 100 matches for Spartak in a 1–0 Cup win against Dynamo Makhachkala.

+On 22 January 2025, Selikhov left Spartak by mutual consent.